-I must confess that myocarditis was not really on my diagnostic radar until I heard a talk about it at BADEMFest by Andrew Redfern.
+I must confess that myocarditis was not on my diagnostic radar until Andrew Redfern talked about it at BADEMFest.
 The context he was talking about is very different from the one I face – there is very little HIV or TB to consider in my part of the world – but the challenge of making the diagnosis is still there.

 Before the advent of endomyocardial biopsy, the only time that clinicians could make the definitive diagnosis was at autopsy.
-Although a number of criteria exist that make the diagnosis of myocarditis more likely there is no way to differentiate actual from possible myocarditis when looking at clinical features alone.
+Although several criteria make the diagnosis of myocarditis more likely, there is no way to differentiate actual from possible myocarditis when looking at clinical features alone.

 Why are we talking about this now?

 SARS-CoV-2 makes its way into cells via ACE₂ receptors and may also directly attack cardiac myocytes in a similar fashion to the Coxsackie virus.
 It is also possible that mRNA vaccines may cause a focal antibody response in a subset of the population in the same way that the virus causes MIS-C/PIMS-TS.
-Certainly, post-vaccination myocarditis is not an unheard of entity.
+Certainly, post-vaccination myocarditis is not an unheard-of entity.
 Back in 1957, when smallpox was the scourge, myocarditis complicated the provision of preventative vaccination.
-Is this a case of the prevention of an illness being worse than the disease it was created to treat?
+Is this a case of preventing an illness being worse than the disease it was created to treat?

-PREDICT have come out with a flow chart to assist the emergency provider in picking up pericarditis and not missing myocarditis.
+PREDICT have developed a flow chart to assist the emergency provider in picking up pericarditis and not missing myocarditis.
 As a member of the ACEM team that helps come up with some of these guidelines, I wanted to look into the evidence a little more.

 So how does a child with pericarditis (or myocarditis) present?

 The symptoms may be non-descript.
 A small case series by Das et al. (2021) described the following, all occurring within five days of the second dose:

 - Palpitations (16%)

 - Fatigue (25-70%)